 One fellow stuffed 525 disjointed notes into a working television set in a ward.
 Found by a repairman in 1971, many of the scraps appeared to be answers to questions the patient had been asked by psychiatrist over the years to determine his mental state.

 "Another patient swallowed a Timex," said Glore.
 "When she passed it, it was still ticking."
 Another patient collected 100,000 cigarette packs under the delusion that the cigarette companies would redeem them for a new wheelchair for his ward.

 The Glore Museum's new management continues to collect artifacts and add to the exhibits.
 One gallery showcases contemporary patient art; in the basement, you can examine cars customized by teams of patients, or glimpse a functioning morgue.

 Update 2014: The museum is no longer affiliated with the State of Missouri and is part of the St. Joseph Museum.
 It continues to operate in an building adjacent to the prison.
 George Glore died in 2010; Scott Clark is now the knowledgeable curator.
-"Interpretive Planner" Sara Wilson, hired in 2013, is working to make the museum more colorful and less creepy.
+"Interpretive Planner" Sara Wilson, hired in 2013, has worked to make the museum a little more colorful and less creepy.